-While you are a member of our plan, you must use your membership card whenever you get services covered by this plan and for prescription drugs you get at network pharmacies.
+While you are a member of our plan, you must use your membership card whenever you get services covered by this plan.
 You should also show the provider your Medicaid card, if applicable.
 Here's a sample membership card to show you what yours will look like: